-Output voltage can be set by feeding back the output to the FB pin with a resistor divider network as shown in Figure 1.
+Output voltage can be set by feeding back the output to the FB pin with a resistor divider network.
+In the application circuit shown in Figure 1.
 The resistor divider network includes R_2 and R_3 .
-Typically, a design is started by picking a fixed R_3 value and calculating the required R_2 with equation below.
+Usually, a design is started by picking a fixed R_3 value and calculating the required R_2 with equation below.